CPEEP

 • Occupancy sensors to turn off unused lighting

-• Air conditioning unit tune ups in eligible PG&E zip codes
+• Air conditioning unit tune ups in eligible zip codes

 3. Follow Up

 CPEEP will follow up after the installation to ensure your center is satisfied with the upgrades.
-A representative from your utility company may also follow up to perform an inspection.
+A representative from PG&E may also follow up to perform an inspection.
 CPEEP is available to answer questions and assist with problems at any point in the process.

 Note: The costs shown in the initial energy assessment report assume no severe weather conditions or utility company rate increases.
 Savings calculations are based on statistical means from consumer usage data.
 Actual energy savings and incentives will vary with each customer’s situation, including but not limited to the actual measures or equipment installed, building construction, customer operation, age of existing equipment and location.